June 6th - 18th, 2020

-Travel with Dan and Tanya to beautiful southern France.
+Time to travel to beautiful southern France!
 The Provence region is alive with colors and medieval architecture.
-From the iconic white Camargue horses, to pink greater flamingos, to red-ocher houses, to fields of lavender row after row, this trip will be filled with images begging to be captured.
+From the iconic white Camargue horse private photo shoots, to pink greater flamingos, to red-ocher houses, to fields of lavender row after row, this trip will be filled with images begging to be captured.

-With Dan’s personal photography guidance you’ll create images you’ll love.
-We’ll photograph some of the same scenes that Vincent van Gogh painted, explore the picturesque villages and countrysides of southern France, sample local wines and food, and explore cobblestone alleys lined with shops and restaurants in quaint hillside villages.
+We’ll photograph some of the same scenes that Vincent van Gogh painted, explore the picturesque villages and countrysides of southern France, sample local wines and food at the farmers’ market, and explore cobblestone alleys lined with shops and restaurants in quaint hillside villages.
 Smell the lavender everywhere in Provence!

-2017 Camargue and Provence France Photography Tour I Travel Plans
+2020 Camargue and Provence France Photography Tour Travel Plans

 Arrive at Marseille Provence airport or by train from Paris any time of day.
 We suggest a local taxi to transfer to the hotel; it is the most efficient and easy.
 Spend the day at leisure to recover from jet lag or explore Marseille on your own.
 Welcome dinner at a nearby restaurant this evening.
 Overnight Intercontinental Marseille – Hotel Dieu

-After breakfast, we’ll visit the nearby coastal village of Cassis and take an hour boat ride to photograph along the coast of Port Miou, Port Pin, and En Vau.
-You’ll have lunch on your own in the village with time to explore and then we’ll meet up to depart for the town of Les Saintes Maries de la Mer in the heart of the Camargue area, about a 1.5-hour trip.
+This morning is at your leisure, time to explore the waterfront of Marseille.
+Early afternoon we’ll meet up to depart for the town of Les Saintes Maries de la Mer in the heart of the Camargue area, about a 1.5-hour trip.

 Saintes Maries de la Mer was a Roman era fishing village, built on an island, where the Petit Rhône joins the sea.
 It’s now a bustling seaside resort full of shops and activities.
 Vincent van Gogh painted several paintings here, including Street in Saintes-Maries in 1888.

-Late afternoon photo session at the 2000-year-old Roman aqueduct of Pont du Gard.
+In the late afternoon we’ll have a photo shoot at the 2000-year-old Roman aqueduct of Pont du Gard.
 We’ll picnic here for dinner while snapping photos of sunset over the aqueducts, a UNESCO World Heritage Site.
 Overnight at Chateaux & Hotels Collection’s Hotel Mangio Fango

 After a couple hours we’ll head back to the hotel for free time.
 We’ll have several bouts of on-your-own-time during this trip in an effort to avoid the heat of the day.
 But if you’d like to get out and explore Saintes Maries de la Mer, there is plenty to see!